fbie/cv/index.md

 Java, C++, Python, Ruby, Racket

+## Employment

+`2023-now`
+__IT University, Copenhagen, Denmark__

+- Part-time lecturer for "Advanced Programming"
+- Functional programming in Scala
+- Covers the first five-six lectures of the course

+`2018-now`
+__SimCorp, Copenhagen, Denmark__

+- Lead Software Developer, Tech Lead
+- Planning business features and enablers
+- Onboarding and mentoring new colleagues
+- Key projects:
+  - Inventing an API for OTC instruments
+  - Implementing Specflow to allow business testers to write integration tests
+  - Full re-write of the Trade Manager importer flow
+  - Boostrapping of the OTC web API from the Trade Manager importer
+  - Mentoring master students during their industry thesis
+- C\#, OCaml, F\#

+`2014-2015`
+__IT University, Copenhagen, Denmark__

+- Research assistant
+- Key projects:
+  - Building a gaze-tracking enabled, interactive LEGO construction manual
+  - Running HCI experiments
+  - Teaching assistant for "Practical Parallel and Concurrent Programming"
+- Java, F\#

+`2013-2014`
+__Medial Insight A/S, Copenhagen, Denmark__

+- Student programmer
+- C++, Ruby

 ## Education

 `2015-2018`
 __IT University of Copenhagen, Denmark__

 - PhD in Computer Science
+- Teaching assistant for "Practical Parallel and Concurrent Programming"
+- Exchange at The University of the Chinese Academy of Sciences (UCAS)
 - Dissertation: ["Data-Parallel Spreadsheet Programming"](https://pure.itu.dk/portal/en/publications/id(4c3a3148-5ab5-4c8c-82b6-4e623a8789b4).html)
 - Supervised by Prof. Peter Sestoft